Raulj123/zettelkasten/Data Structures/Depth First Search.md

 # Time Complexity
 Both run un O(V + E)
+V number of vertices and E number of edges

 # Preorder
 Out the vertex as a part of the order as soon as we encounter a new vertex